Creating and managing tables

 Relationships

 You can create relationships between types in World of Workflows.
-You do this by adding a column with the data type Reference and choosing the type you would like to relate to.
+You do this by adding a column with the data type Reference and choosing the table you would like to relate to.

 Relationships allow you to define how objects are related to each other.